It’s the last thing that anybody with a stake in the Cheltenham Festival – be it organisers, owners, trainers, jockeys or punters – wants to hear.

-According to the Racing Post, Renton and his colleagues met with the BHA on Monday, and while that was an annual meeting Coronavirus and its possible implications would have been towards the top of the agenda.
+According to reports, Renton and his colleagues met with the BHA on Monday, and while that was an annual meeting Coronavirus and its possible implications would have been towards the top of the agenda.

 Quoted on Monday, the Cheltenham chief said:

 “There have been only 13 cases in Britain and there is a need to be prepared, but we’re looking forward to the festival, which is going ahead.”